buildkite/docs/pages/apis/graphql/graphql_cookbook.md

 ### Get a pipeline's UUID

-Get a pipeline's UUID by searching for it in the API.
-Search term can match a pipeline slug.

-_Note: Pipeline slugs are modifiable and can change_
+While a pipeline's name and slug can change over time, its UUID is permanent.
+Use the UUID when you need a way to reference a pipeline that won't change.

 ```graphql
 query GetPipelineUUID {